-Another option is to take the train from the Budapest Airport Terminal 1, and go to Nyugati Train Station.
+Another option is to take the train from the Budapest Airport Terminal 2, and go to Nyugati Train Station.
 Obviously, it is less flexible than the bus and metro ride to the city centre of Budapest, but it is very efficient and there is no change during your trip.
-To get to Terminal 1, you will need to take a bus from Terminal 2A or 2B to Terminal 1: take bus number 200 E, then change to the train run by the Hungarian MAV train company.
 The train trip between the airport and Nyugati Railway Station is approx. 25 minutes, and you will immediately see one of the less hyped Budapest attractions, the Nyugati Train Station designed by the Eiffel Engineering Company.
 Beautiful.

 Budapest Airport Transfer Train – the Return Trip

 Now, using the train from the airport terminal to Nyugati Railway Station is very simple, as you get off at the final train stop.
-However, if you want to go from Nyugati station to Terminal 1, to get to Terminal 2 with a 5 min bus ride, you must be alert as the train is not a mere ‘Budapest Airport Transfer Train‘, so it will run on and on, if you don’t get off at the right stop to catch your flight.
+However, if you want to go from Nyugati station to Terminal 2, you must be alert as the train is not a mere ‘Budapest Airport Transfer Train‘, so it will run on and on, if you don’t get off at the right stop to catch your flight.
 In other words, there are lots of trains calling at Budapest Airport train station, which go to various little and big towns in the countryside of Hungary (Szeged, Monor, Nyiregyhaza, Cegled, etc.) and not just to the airport.
 Accordingly, there is no permanent platform at Nyugati Train Station where airport transfer trains would leave from (most leave from any of the following e.g. 10, 12, 14, 17).

 Even though the trains in Hungary are run by MAV, while buses, metros, trams, trolleys and suburban HEV trains are run by BKV (Budapest Public Transit company, BKV for short in Hungarian), two different companies, you don’t need to buy a separate train ticket to the Airport – meaning Nyugati Train Station to Budapest Airport – presuming you have a valid BKV public transportation travel pass.
 If you don’t have a Budapest public transport travel pass, you will have to buy your train ticket at the railway station to get to the airport without being fined.
 The cost of the train ticket is approx. HUF 370 for the trip to the Budapest Airport.